 Disclosure and Conflict of Interest

-All abstract authors, co-authors and presenters are required to complete disclosures of their financial relationships with commercial interests by August 1, 2019.
-It’s best to have these reported when submitting your abstracts, but you can submit if they are not yet reported.
+All abstract authors, co-authors and presenters are required to complete disclosures of their financial relationships with commercial interests by August 1, 2020.
+It’s best to have these reported when submitting your abstracts, but you can submit without penalty if they are not yet reported.

 Authors, co-authors and presenters can submit their disclosure information on the American Academy of Orthopaedic Surgeons (AAOS) website.
 Disclosure information will be made available in the Final Program and Proceedings.
 Submissions of authors failing to disclose will be withdrawn from the program.